makgyver/fluke/README.md

 ## TODO ASAP
 - [x] Check the seed consistency
-- [ ] Check the correctness of SCAFFOLD
+- [x] Check the correctness of SCAFFOLD --> The implementatio seems ok however I can not "perfecly" replicate the results, e.g., https://link.springer.com/article/10.1007/s40747-022-00895-3.
+It seems that global_step > 1 works better than global_step = 1 although in the paper only global_step = 1 is used.
 - [ ] Check the correctness of FedBN
 - [ ] Implement FedNova - https://arxiv.org/abs/2007.07481
 - [ ] Implement FedDyn - https://openreview.net/pdf?id=B7v4QMR6Z9w